BBC Radio Leeds: History

 In 2002, the Yorkshire stations left the network to introduce a regional phone-in show with Alex Hall, who had hosted a similar show on Pulse.

 In 2012, the station closed its offices and studios at the National Media Museum in Bradford, where the public was able to see programmes being broadcast.
 Radio Leeds also ran district newsrooms and contribution studios in Wakefield Town Hall, at Dean Clough in Halifax and at Huddersfield Town Hall.
 Four years later, the station reinstated an office and studio in Bradford, located in the Horton building at The University of Bradford.

-In order to save money, all local early evening programmes were scrapped at the start of 2013 and they were replaced by a new evening programme which was broadcast on all local stations and the only time that stations were able to not broadcast the programme was to provide local sports coverage.
+As a cost saving measure, all local early evening programmes were scrapped at the start of 2013 and they were replaced by a new evening programme which was broadcast on all local stations (the only time that stations were not able to broadcast the programme was to provide local sports coverage).
 BBC Radio Leeds was the location of the national programme.
 The late show was a regional programme.
-The programme continued until summer 2018, almost a year after The Director-General of the BBC, Tony Hall, announced in a speech to mark BBC Local Radio's 50th anniversary that the national evening show would be axed, resulting in local programming returning to weeknight evenings.
+The programme continued until summer 2018, almost a year after the then Director-General of the BBC, Tony Hall, announced in a speech to mark BBC Local Radio's 50th anniversary that the national evening show would be axed, resulting in local programming returning to weeknight evenings.